zznidar/Webex-beep-removal/README.md

 4. Copy code from https://raw.githubusercontent.com/zznidar/Webex-beep-removal/main/code.js
 5. Paste it into the Console, apply with `Enter`
 6. Migrainelessly enjoy the meeting with beeps greatly reduced!

+## FAQ
+### Why are the beeps not completely removed?
+Fortunately for everyone who would not like to miss someone joining or leaving a meeting, Cisco have decided to use some wide-frequency chirp instead of a nice sinusoid tone.
+Unfortunately for us, that means that the frequency of the beep cannot be easily removed as the beep is spread across the whole audio spectrum.
+You can play around with it by changing, adding or removing _frequencies_ at the top of the code before applying the filter.
+Changing the _kju_ (Q-value) will yield different results as well.

+### The audio is too quiet, can I make it louder?
+Yes!
+As the filter may remove some speech frequencies as well, that means the output sounds quieter.
+Fear not though!
+To make up for it, a gain node is added at the end.
+Should you want to increase the volume even more, increase the _gaining_ at the top of the code before applying the filter.